 Then add all the other crust ingredients blend until a sticky mass forms.
 This might take a couple of minutes- don't forget to scrape down the sides every now and then.

+STEP 2: Caramel.
 Now it's time to prepare your caramel layer.
 Simply whisk together maple syrup and peanut butter and keep stirring until the mass is well combined and the texture resembles that of caramel.
-Then spoon about 1,5 tablespoon into each tart.

 Vegan Chocolate Salted Caramel Tarts